susanyang17/doc/docs/tutorial/componentUI.md

 # Use Keikai
 You can manipulate Keikai in two ways – via spreadsheet UI (with a browser) or via spreadsheet Java API.
+In this section we will be talking about using spreadsheet UI.

 ## Spreadsheet UI
 Using Keikai spreadsheet with your browser is just like using Excel or Google Sheet.
 From top to bottom, there is a toolbar, a formula bar, a sheet, and a worksheet tab.
 Anyone can pick it up easily and start editing in the way he or she is used to, without having to read a user manual.